softworkz/emby-wiki/Items-by-name.md

-In addition to library items, there are other related items that can be retrieved by name.
-These are:
+Media items will contain lists of related items, such as Artists, Genres, Persons and Studious.
+These related items are referred to as "items by name" and can be retrieved by their name.
+The endpoints are:

-* Artist
-* Genre
-* Person
-* Studio

-These can be retrieved individually on a per-name basis, e.g.
+`/Artist/{Name}`
+`/Genres/{Name}`
 `/Persons/{Name}`
+`/Studios/{Name}`

+For example, to retrieve information about Akon, use the following:

+`/Artist/Akon?userId=xxx`

 This will return an item with identical structure to normal library items.
-From there images can be downloaded as necessary.
-See the built-in documentation for all the related endpoints and parameters.
+UserId is optional, and if included, will include user data such as like/dislike/favorite statuses.
+These item can also have images.

 ## Querying for items by name